 Powerpoint will be used to present class materials.
+Blackboard will be used to communicate will the class and distribute assignments/additional reading.

 Special Help

 If you are a student with a disability and you need academic accommodations, please see me during the first week of class and contact the Disability Resource Center (DRC) at 703-993-2474.
 All academic accommodations must be arranged through that office.